si74/PackageIndexer/README.md

 Testing -
 There are a couple of things I did here.
 I wanted to test the actuall package and graph modules and then the socket server.
 I know that Python does have a proper unittest module which I could have utilized to have more formal unit tests but in the interest of time, I did some one-off assertions.
 And then of course - I used the appropriate testing harness provided.

+Vagrant vs. Docker -
+Initial suggestion was to use docker containers.
+Unfortunately I am more experienced with Vagrant/Virtualbox so in the interest of time, I decided to use that.